GMH-Code/Dwasm/README.md

 1. Clone or download GL4ES from https://ptitseb.github.io/gl4es/
 2. Run the GL4ES *Emscripten* build according to the instructions on https://ptitseb.github.io/gl4es/COMPILE.html

-### PrBoom+ WAD
+### PrBoomX WAD

-This file is mandatory, but is usually generated as a one-off and is done when building the native version of PrBoom+ (which this project also supports).
+This file is mandatory, but is usually generated as a one-off and is done when building the native version of PrBoomX (which this project also supports).
 To build the native version, run these commands in the Dwasm folder:

     mkdir build_native
     cd build_native